Gurupatil0003/01_Flask_Tutorial/Python--Quetions--Bank.md

 print(my_list)  # Output: [1, 2, 4, 5]
 ```
+## 7.How do you open a file in Python using the open() function?

-## 7.Python has a built-in **`open()`** function to open a file.
+Python has a built-in **`open()`** function to open a file.
 This function returns a file object, also called a handle, as it is used to read or modify the file accordingly.

 ## Syntax
 <img src="https://github.com/Gurupatil0003/01_Flask_Tutorial/blob/main/Images/ReadOpen.png"  alt="structure" width="100%"  />